 In 2013, Holcomb mentored Cambric Moye who was selected by the Los Angeles Angels of Anaheim in the Major League Baseball First Year Player Draft.
-Moye hit .303 in 53 games last season while also tallying 59 hits, six home runs and 35 RBI.
+Moye hit .303 in 53 games while also tallying 59 hits, six home runs and 35 RBI.
 He was also named the Southern Conference Player of the Week after hitting .529 to help the Spartans to a 3-1 week that included a series win over No. 22 Georgia Southern.

-Holcomb spent the last four seasons as assistant head coach at Huntington College.
+Prior to his arrival at UNCG, Holcomb spent four seasons as assistant head coach at Huntington College.
 His on-field duties included working directly with Hawks' outfielders and catchers.
 Holcomb helped mentor utility player Grant Brown and catcher Joseph Odom to D3baseball.com All-South Region accolades.
 Odom became Huntingdon’s first ever player to be drafted after three seasons.
 Odom was selected by the Atlanta Braves in the 13th Round of the 2013 MLB Draft.

 In 2012, the Hawks garnered a 30-12 record and captured the Great South Atlantic Conference title after falling in the title game in 2011.
 In 2013, the Hawks captured their first-ever top South Regional Seed as a result of Holcomb's recruiting efforts.